shpaw415/bunext/README.md

     - Error fallback
     - notFound fallback
     - Hot reload (performance tweek is planed)
-    - React (some tweek needed to full compatibility)
+    - React (some tweek needed for full compatibility)

 ### To install and run